 - How much time do you have to cook and do you enjoy cooking?

 For the majority of my clients, their IBS vegan diet isn’t much different from any other vegan diet, with the exception of maybe a few high FODMAP foods they can’t tolerate, or can only tolerate in small amounts.
 In this case, we’ll make a few adjustments to ensure they are getting optimal nutrition, and they will re-challenge these foods after six months, as tolerances do change.

 Remember: a minimally restrictive diet is the North Star for good gut health.

 Food isn’t the only IBS trigger though, and my clients often find that once they’ve addressed their health holistically, their gut is far more accommodating of plant foods than they once believed!

-If you’re looking for an example vegan low FODMAP meal plan to give you some recipes and inspiration for the elimination phase of the diet, I’ll be publishing one next week.
-Subscribe to my mailing list to be the first to get notified when this drops!
+If you’re looking for an example vegan low FODMAP meal plan to give you some recipes and inspiration for the elimination phase of the diet, I’ve got one for you here!